-You know what they say about “best laid plans…”.
+You know what they say about “best-laid plans…”.
 That being said, plans are still a good idea.
-You might not stick to one – nature or other forces may have their way with your plan – but the act of creating the plan is often the most important of the process because they produce a clarity of purpose, intention and vision.
+You might not stick to one – nature or other forces may have their way with your plan – but creating the plan is often the most important of the process because they produce a clarity of purpose, intention, and vision.

 Creating a birth plan and keeping it flexible

 The same is true for birth plans.
-Your labor and delivery may go as planned or it might veer off a little here and there depending on what Mother Nature has in store.
+Your labor and delivery may go as planned or veer off course occasionally, depending on what Mother Nature has in store.
 Regardless, birth plans are a good way for you and your delivery partner to “practice” what might be needed when, to come up with strategies to stall interventions if a natural birth is important to you, to create a “tool kit” of relaxation, breathing and pain relief techniques, and so on.

 Step One: Speak with your healthcare provider

-Some care providers are more dedicated to the idea of a birth plan than others.
+Some care providers are more dedicated to a birth plan than others.
 It’s worth asking about this when searching for the right OB for your labor and delivery.
-This is why we’re so supportive of midwives and doulas in the delivery room – they serve as the mother’s advocate throughout the childbirth experience, and can keep the birth plan and intentions on track when mama is in the hardest stages of labor.
+This is why we’re so supportive of midwives and doulas in the delivery room – they serve as the mother’s advocate throughout the childbirth experience and can keep the birth plan and intentions on track when mama is in the most challenging stages of labor.

 Step Two: Start talking to the mothers in your life

-Have conversations with a variety of women in your life about their birth plans.
+Have conversations with various women in your life about their birth plans.
 Were they successful?
 Did it help?
 What do they wish they’d done differently or accounted for?
 The thing is, you never really know what you’ll want in labor.
-First time mothers think they know what they want – but envisioning labor and being in labor are two very different things.
+First-time mothers think they know what they want – but envisioning labor and being in labor are two very different things.
 Second and third-time moms are often surprised to find that each labor/delivery is different, and what worked with one doesn’t work with the other.

-For this reason, create as specific plan, but one that is open to the fact that things might change when you’re actually in labor.
+For this reason, create a specific plan that is open to the fact that things might change when you’re in labor.

 Step Three: Create a birth plan with a Plan A and Plan B